malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 So we will need to initially set goals that the target will bump into by accident, in order that it can build up an association between goal indicators and the need to move towards them.

 ### Exploitation vs exploration trade-off
-The expectation of long term benefit from exploration vs preference for short term gain will be a tuning parameter.
-It could be dynamically adjusted by the controller as it observes results over time, but this still requires an _a priori_ expectation of ideal frequency of rewards.
-So it's the same problem in a different guise, and we'll need to look deeper to decide which representation is easier to work with.

-It's informative to note this same tuning problem occurs for humans, and (perhaps simplistically) it would appear that we see this in the variation of different individual's risk-taking vs risk-averse behaviours.
-For humans, however, there is a mechanism in play that helps convergence towards a narrower range than would otherwise occur.
-Individuals learn from others by consciously and subconsciously comparing themselves to others.
-They take note of those others' relative better successes or worse failures, and adjust their own risk taking profile as a result.
-Effectively, this mechanism leverages a population level sampling effect for the benefit of the individual.
-Of course, there are also genetic factors at play.

-### Exploitation vs exploration trade-off
-_tbd_: combine with equivalent section above.

 We want to maximise the total controller reward while minimising cost, aggregated over time.
 Over what time frame?
 If time is infinite, then the most efficient method might be to explore all possible states first, accumulating cost in the short term, and then afterwards exploit the knowledge for maximum gain.
 But the agent's lifetime may not be infinite, and there may be a maximum cost that it can accrue without sufficient rewards to balance them (eg: hunger leading to death without sufficient food to balance the energy use).

+The expectation of long term benefit from exploration vs preference for short term gain will be a tuning parameter.
+It could be dynamically adjusted by the controller as it observes results over time, but this still requires an _a priori_ expectation of ideal frequency of rewards.
+So it's the same problem in a different guise, and we'll need to look deeper to decide which representation is easier to work with.

 The biggest problem here is that the controller does not know in advance what rewards are possible.
 Given a certain amount of exploration, the observations it has made fall into the category of "known knowns" plus some amount of "known unknowns"; however what might be possible in the future falls under the category of "unknown unknowns", making it hard to reason about.